pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

 ```
 $ cat > newfile.txt
 Type something here
-Type more and with finished type Ctrl-d to write this file out.
+Type more text here, and when you are finished adding test to the file, type Ctrl-d to write this file out.
 ```

 - To create an empty file use the 'touch' command